Increased cross-border sales through eCommerce and sales to Chinese tourists

 Omnichannel payments allow you to offer a unified commerce experience thanks to the different channels you will offer to your customers: mPOS soft, digital payments, MOTO, and many more.

 Alternative payments for the Chinese market

-The way to increase the conversion of your stores by reaching a greater number of Chinese customers (in-store and through eCommerce) is to offer the main Chinese payment methods, such as AliPay and WeChat Pay.
+The way to increase the conversion of your stores by reaching more Chinese customers (in-store and through eCommerce) is to offer the main Chinese payment methods, such as AliPay and WeChat Pay.

-- AliPay: with more than 600 million users, the app allows you to make mobile payments quickly and conveniently.
-The payment app, created by the giant Alibaba, is a must-have for any merchant who wants to make friends with one of the world's highest spending consumers.
+- AliPay+: With over 600 million users, the app allows you to make mobile payments quickly and conveniently.
+The payment app, created by the giant Alibaba, is a must-have for any merchant who wants to make friends with one of the world's highest-spending consumers.

 - WeChat Pay: is a mobile payment service and digital wallet integrated into WeChat; with more than one billion monthly users, 200 million registered cards, and 83% of online sales, it is a piece that cannot be missing in the payment gateway of merchants with a strong digital presence.

 One of the keys to the success of a business lies in a strategy designed with the future in mind.
-We are experts in financial technology and design tools that allow our customers to know the main ways to develop their businesses in a constantly changing landscape.
-Don't miss out on business opportunities when implementing multichannel payments and Chinese alternative payment methods
+Don't miss out on business opportunities when implementing multichannel payments and Chinese alternative payment methods!